RaulAdSe/RaulAdSe.github.io/content/posts/supersonik.md

 The software demo is dead.
 These guys killed it.
 And unlike most "disruptors," they've actually disrupted before.

-The takeaway?
+<p class="normal">The takeaway?
 When engineers who've already won once decide to build again, pay attention.
 They're not experimenting anymore.
-They're executing.
+They're executing.</p>
 ---

 *P.S. - That GitHub repo I reverse-engineered?
 [Check it out](https://github.com/adriablancafort/software-demo-realtime-voice-agent).
 Building your own version is the best way to understand the magic.*